Bootleg Series Volume 1: The Quine Tapes: The Quine Tapes

-The Bootleg Series
+The Bootleg series

-The Quine Tapes is, to date, the only entry in the Bootleg Series.
-The second volume was to be a recording of an April 1967 show at The Gymnasium in New York City, which marked the live debut of "Sister Ray".
+The Quine Tapes is, to date, the only entry in the Bootleg series.
+The second volume was to be a recording of an April 1967 show at the Gymnasium in New York City, which marked the live debut of "Sister Ray".
 Two songs from the show, "Guess I'm Falling in Love" and "Booker T", appeared on the box set Peel Slowly and See (1995), and the full show was released in December 2013 as part of the "Super Deluxe" reissue of White Light/White Heat.
-It contains the only known recorded performance of "I'm Not a Young Man Anymore".

-Monetary disputes between the band and Universal have apparently put a hold on future entries in the series.
-This same dispute over a revised contract also kept "Miss Joanie Lee," recorded during a rehearsal at Andy Warhol's Factory, from appearing on the deluxe two-disc reissue of The Velvet Underground & Nico.